RahulJ15/ocr_assignment/README.md

 ## Deployment Process

-To deploy on Streamlit:
-1. Include both `requirements.txt` and `packages.txt`.
+1. Pushed code to a GitHub repository.
-2. Deploy the repository to Streamlit Cloud.
+2. The repository includes:
+requirements.txt for Python dependencies packages.txt for system dependencies
+3. Deployed to Streamlit Cloud by linking the repository.

 The live version can be accessed here: **[Streamlit App](https://iit-ocr-rahuljiandani.streamlit.app/)**.